Not taking your car seat onboard the plane? Here’s how to safely check your most important travel gear

 - Durable and waterproof material (thickness of the nylon and quality of stitching to prevent tears)

-- How you carry it, does it have sturdy should straps?
+- How do you carry it?
+Does it have sturdy should straps?
 Does it have extra straps and handles to help with

-Extra handlesto help pickingit up?
-Wheels to pull it along?
+pickingit up?
+Would you prefer wheels to pull it along?

 - How secure is the item inside?
 Will it be a snug fit or still jiggling around?